 3. Identify and Understand Your Specific Needs

-Many automation solutions today have “out-of-the-box functionality” to meet the most demanding requirements of today’s e-commerce operations.
+Many warehouse automation solutions today have “out-of-the-box functionality” to meet the most demanding requirements of today’s e-commerce operations.
 During the implementation process it’s important to review your current “happy path workflow” and exception handling processes to identify refinements for your specific implementation.
-Most automation solutions such as Locus are flexible and can be easily configured to meet very specific processes and workflow requirements.
+Most warehouse automation solutions such as Locus are flexible and can be easily configured to meet very specific processes and workflow requirements.
 Also, make sure your provider can easily make configuration changes in the future.
 This provides significant flexibility to respond to changes that might occur due to growth, changes to the infrastructure or workflow.

 4. Get the Labor Model Right